1.a) Fundamental forces and philosophical principles

 Global Physics defines fundamental forces of nature as properties of the unbreakable reticular structure of matter –global, gravitational or kinetic aether.
 Given the non-existence of global aether in Modern Physics, besides of its three fundamental forces –or four if one considers electromagnetic energy and the weak nuclear force separately– new fundamental forces appear related to the mechanical properties of the global aether and its movement.

-Let us now review the ideas given in the book on Global Mechanics and look at a few considerations regarding main elastic characteristics of global aether –quantum foam, strings or space-time with mechanical properties– or fundamental forces of matter:
+Let us now review the ideas given in the book on Global Mechanics and look at a few considerations regarding main elastic characteristics of global aether –quantum foam, strings or space-time with mechanical properties– or fundamental forces of the matter:

 Longitudinal tension of the filaments